 Like all commodity markets, the classic car market is always evolving.
 Values go up, values go down, and owners buy, sell, trade, and hold their cars accordingly.
-But unlike other collectible objects or financial instruments, cars provide a fun way to play with your money—you actually get to drive and enjoy an old car.
-Try driving your Facebook stock and see how far you get.
+But unlike other collectible objects or financial instruments, cars provide a fun way to invest your money—you actually get to drive and enjoy an old car.

 If your goal is maximum car for the money, then you’d have a hard time beating the fourth-generation Electra.
 Built on the General Motors C-body platform, the Electra offers more interior room than just about anything else on the road.
 The 455-cid V-8 is nearly bulletproof, and the cars were available with luxury options galore.
 Just six grand buys a car you’d be proud to own.